limingzhou2004/pytools/readme.md

 This is a research project to explore how [HRRR](https://rapidrefresh.noaa.gov/hrrr/) weather data can improve the short term electric load forecast.
 We use [NYISO](https://www.nyiso.com/real-time-dashboard) load data at Zone F to compare our model based on HRRR data, and NYISO model performance.

 The HRRR data provide 3 km spatial resolution, and are supposed to provide more spatial information to improve forecast accuracies.
-Here is an example of HRRR temperature data at 2 m.
+Here is an example of HRRR temperature data at 2m.
 <img src='temp_full_2m_f000.png' alt="drawing" width="250">

 The findings include: